TokugawaTakeshi/Yamato-Daiwa-Automation/Documentation/API/ConfigurationFile/Shared/EntryPointsAndChildrenFilesDistinction.md

 > :bulb: **Tip:** This concept is actual for **markup** and **styles** pre-processing

 As default, all files of supported filename extensions below specified `topDirectoryRelativePath` are being considered as **entry points** thus will be compiled to separate files.
-To change this behaviour, use `partialsRecognition` option, the object with below properties.
+To change this behaviour the properties of `partialsRecognition` must be changed.

 <dl>